 To make money you need a crowd, preferably a big and dumb one.
 If that’s not covered, the bank manager will not be smiling.
-You know those people who do magic tricks and dance in the street?
-Well, their business plan is simple: the more people gather to watch, the more money there’s to collect.
+Have you seen the people who do magic tricks and dance on the street?
+Their business plan is simple – higher traffic = more potential revenue.
 The same is true for virtually any field.
-Unfortunately or not, bodybuilding and powerlifting are not organized in a way that can produce a massive crowd.
-The reasons?
-Where do I start?
+Unfortunately, or not, bodybuilding and powerlifting do not follow a scheme capable of producing a massive crowd.

-To the ordinary person heavy is heavy.
-They don’t care whether it’s 300 pounds or 800 pounds.
+To the ordinary person, heavy is heavy.
+People don’t care whether the weight is 300 pounds or 800 pounds.
 Also, looking at big hairy men in singlets screaming like monkeys is not really entertaining either.
-Truth be told, the sport of powerlifting is only interesting if you are involved in it yourself and we all know the crowd does not even lift.
+Truth be told, the sport of powerlifting is only interesting if you are involved in it yourself, and we all know that the crowd does not even lift.

-Olympic weightlifters are not millionaires either, but at least the best get way better salaries and recognition.
-That’s because the sport is professional and there aren’t twenty different federations with thirty different rules.
+Olympic weightlifters are not millionaires either, but at least the best receive better salaries and recognition.
+That’s because the sport is professional, and there aren’t twenty different federations.

-Part of the reasons some sports are more popular than others are cultural.
+Part of the reasons why some sports are more popular than others are cultural.
 People associate with different games without actually liking the activity that much.
-The feeling of belonging to a group is addicting.
-It makes you feel like you have a life, even though you are used as a pawn sponsor while the owners and the bookies.
+The feeling of belonging to a group is addictive.
+It makes you feel like you have a life, even though you are used as a sponsor by the owners and the bookies.

 Will this ever change?
 I doubt it.